 Each team includes a maximum of two drivers from each age group.
-At the Continental or World Championship events, each national authority may be represented by one team only.
+At all events, each national authority may be represented by one team only.
 Boats, engines, propellers and other equipment required are provided by the organizer and should be of standard commercial production.